rtcharity/resources.eahub.org/content/tips/one-on-ones.md

 * Providing motivation
 * Building relationships between organisers and community members, and between community members

-The purpose of the meeting will be different if you are meeting a new member (Intro one-on-ones), meeting a current member (Mentor one-on-ones), meeting to discuss careers (Career one-on-ones) or meeting to discuss donation opportunities (Donation one-on-ones).
+Generally, the purposes for a one-on-one meeting are: meeting a new member (Intro one-on-ones), meeting a current member (Mentor one-on-ones), meeting to discuss careers (Career one-on-ones) or meeting to discuss donation opportunities (Donation one-on-ones).

 # Why and Why Not?

 Why one-on-ones might be relatively important for your group:

-* If many group members are quite new to EA, and have lots they want to learn which can be accomplished with one-on-one mentoring.
+* If many group members are quite new to EA, and have lots they want to learn.
 * If the group covers a large geographic area, one-on-ones may be a significant means of engaging people who live some distance away from other group members or from where events are often held.
 * If many group members have busy and less flexible schedules, making it harder for them to attend events.
-* If what many group members want from the group is guidance on specific topics from the group, such as wanting to learn specific skills, be more productive, or learn about different cause areas (rather than wanting to feel part of a community more generally).
+* If what many group members want from the group is guidance on specific topics, such as wanting to learn specific skills, be more productive, or learn about different cause areas (rather than wanting to feel part of a community more generally).
-* If many group members would like career guidance or feedback.
+* If group members would like career guidance or feedback.

 Why one-on-ones might be less important compared to other activities:

 * There isn’t anyone in your group that is comfortable and capable of offering one-on-ones.
 This might be if you aren’t that knowledgeable about effective altruism, or you may not feel able to answer common questions, or find one on ones socially challenging.
-It is important that the person running one-on-ones is good at making people feel comfortable and welcomed, as if a prospective member doesn’t click well with the person leading the one-on-one, the experience deter them from getting more involved.
+It is important that the person running one-on-ones is good at making people feel comfortable and welcomed, because if a prospective member doesn’t click well with the person leading the one-on-one, the experience may deter them from getting more involved.

-* Your group does not have the capacity to run both one-on-ones and other types of events and group members want to experience a community.
+* Your group does not have the capacity to run both one-on-ones and other types of events and group members primarily want to experience a community.

 # Introductory and Mentor One-on-Ones